The Labour Party has fallen dramatically in a new poll, falling behind National

 The poll translates to Labour getting 54 seats and Greens getting eight – taking them to a total of 62.

-To Government, a collation needs 60 seats.
+To form a Government, a collation needs 60 seats.
 National and Act would have a combined total of 58 seats.

 Tonight's numbers bring Newshub's poll more in line with 1News' Colmar Brunton poll.